thunlp/UltraChat/README.md

 - We generate up to 5 questions/instructions for each piece of material.
 - We combine the material with each question/instruction with a set of manually designed template as the initial input of a user to start a dialogue with AI assistant.
 - For each input, we generate a 2~4-round dialogue.

 </p>
 </details>

-## Training
-We provide a training script to fine-tune GPT-J on UltraChat in [`./train`](train), which is implemented with [OpenPrompt](https://github.com/thunlp/OpenPrompt)
-- Download the released data and put it under `./data`
-- Run `accelerate launch train.py` to start training

 ## News
 - April 20, 2023: Released all data, more processing and additional data are expected.